XiaoyuLiang/i2d/README.md

 The package can be used for generating data sets for

 1. cluster
-2. single cell analysis (cluster and trajectory)
+2. biomedical and biological research
 3. 2D and 3D data set visualization